Our brewery

 Here beers are created with love and passion

-We brew our beers in close cooperation with Bergt Bräu Reichenbrand, the oldest private brewery in Chemnitz.
+We brew our beers in close cooperation with Bergt Bräu in Reichenbrand, the oldest private brewery in Chemnitz.
 This brewery has been owned by the Bergt family since 1874 and is now in its fifth generation.
-Here, the motto is “small but nice” and they are committed to the art of craft brewing and the highest quality.
+The motto here is “small but mighty” and they are committed to the art of craft brewing and the highest quality.

-We chose this brewery because it also meets all the requirements necessary for optimizing our very special brewing process.
-Brewmaster Michael Bergt brews our Gose according to the traditional brewing process and the original recipe.
+We chose this brewery because it meets all the requirements needed to optimize our very special brewing process.
+Master brewer Michael Bergt brews our Gose according to the traditional brewing process and the original recipe.

 Open fermentation

-For our Gose we use the classic open fermentation.
+We use classic open fermentation for our Gose.
 This old brewing method has become increasingly rare in the course of the industrialization of beer production in the last century.
-The advantages of fermentation in open, large vats compared to industrial tanks are a slower, natural ripening process as well as the skimming off of the bitter foam with the undesirable flavors on the surface of the fermenting beer.
+The advantages of fermentation in open, large vats compared to industrial tanks are a slower, natural maturing process and the skimming off of the bitter foam with the undesirable flavors on the surface of the fermenting beer.
 This allows our yeast to develop its flavors particularly well and cleanly.

 No thermal treatment and filtration

-Our beers are not pasteurized, i.e. they are not heated to high temperatures during bottling in order to make them last longer.
+Our beers are not pasteurized, i.e. they are not heated to high temperatures during bottling in order to preserve them for longer.
 This protects the taste of the beer in particular, but also the environment.
-Due to the high content of natural lactic acid, our Gose is stable even without thermal treatment.
-In addition, our beers are also not filtered, which preserves the valuable ingredients of the yeast – you can taste that.
+Due to the high content of natural lactic acid, our Gose is stable even without heat treatment.
+In addition, our beers are not filtered, which preserves the valuable ingredients of the yeast – and you can taste it.

 Cheers: Goseanna!